AlreadyBored/nodejs-assignments/assignments-v2/09-ai-rag-vectordb/assignment.md

 Your task is to extend the existing **Knowledge Hub API** with a Retrieval-Augmented Generation (RAG) layer that answers user questions using content stored in the service database.

 This assignment is a continuation of Assignment `08` and previous Knowledge Hub assignments.
-You will work in the same `nodejs2025Q2-knowledge-hub` repository.
+You will work in the same repository created in assignment `03`.

 The key idea: RAG should be built on top of existing Knowledge Hub entities (primarily articles), not as an isolated standalone app.